harvester/harvester/README.md

 ## Overview
 Harvester makes it easy to get HCI up and running on the bare metal servers.
 Here are some notable features of the Harvester that currently provided:
 1. VM lifecycle management includes SSH-Key injection, Cloud-init and, graphic and serial port console
-1. Build-in storage management based on [Longhorn](https://longhorn.io/)
+1. Built-in highly available storage management
 1. Networking management with both overlay management networks and VLAN
 1. Built-in image repository
 1. Virtual Machine templates